oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data-ocw.md

 2. Review the masking report.

-    - The **Masking Report Information** tab shows you the target database name, masking policy name (you can click a link to view it), Oracle Cloud Identifier (OCID) for the masking policy, the date and time when the data masking job started and finished, and the number of masked sensitive types, schemas, tables, columns, and values.
+    - The **Masking Report Information** tab shows you the target database name, masking policy name (you can click a link to view it), the Oracle Cloud Identifier (OCID) for the masking report, the date and time when the data masking job started and finished, and the number of masked sensitive types, schemas, tables, columns, and values.
 You can click a link to view masking options.
 There is also a pie chart that shows you the masked value percentages for each sensitive type.
 You can click on a pie slice to drill down into the chart.
     - The **Masked Columns** table lists each masked sensitive column and its respective schema, table, masking format, sensitive type, parent column, and total number of masked values.

     ![Masking report top](images/ocw/masking-report-top2.png "Masking report top")